junrui-liu/cs162/src/syllabus.md

 | 0% - 59%   | F            |

 Note that:
-- I reserve the right to curve the grades *to the student's advantage*.
+- I reserve the right to curve the grades to the student's advantage.
 In other words, the percentage for each letter may be *lowered* at the end of the session, but will not be raised, so you can always expect to get *at least* the letter grade corresponding to the percentage listed above.
 - I have no incentive to enforce a normal, bell-shaped distribution of grades, so you can be assured that you will get the letter grade you deserve based on your *own* performance, not on how well your classmates do.

 ## Grading Criteria